Lightfoot talks crime fighting strategy with New York City Mayor Eric Adams

 Lightfoot has categorically rejected stop-and-frisk tactics.

-She and Police Supt.
-David Brown turned the page on a year that was Chicago’s most deadly in a quarter century by establishing a goal of 1.5 million “positive community interventions,” triple the number in 2021.
+She and CPD Supt.
+David Brown turned the page on a year that was Chicago’s most deadly in a quarter century by establishing a goal of 1.5 million “positive community interventions,” triple the number in 2021, to foster trust in neighborhoods.

 The Sun-Times reported earlier this week that the Illinois attorney general’s office has found so many problems with the program that it has urged the city’s lawyers to “suspend or at least pause” the effort, calling it “a quota system” that is “rife with significant downsides.”